Topl/Prosomo/readme.md

 - Confirmed transactions are added to forged blocks giving the forger a reward
 - Command scheduling and flexible configuration options that can be modified at run-time
 - A user interface that helps users track local files, manage keys, and connect to a bootstrap server to discover peers

-## Persistent Testnet

-The testnet is live and can be accessed with the latest release.
-The distribution contains a jar file that will require an installation of a JVM to run.
-The user interface will be configured to connect to the Prosomo testnet.
-Once connected, peers will discover your public name along with the public address generated for your account.
-This testnet is purely experimental and stake has no value.
-A faucet node that with genesis stakeholders will be active for the duration of the testnet.
-The forgers will detect new public addresses and issue random transactions to new users that bootstrap to the network.
-Once the faucet node has discovered a new peer, transactions will be issued to that peer while they are online.
-The public address will accumulate stake and 2 days later that peer will be able to forge blocks.